 What good will straightening your teeth be if you develop tooth decay, cavities and gum disease during your orthodontic treatment.
 Here’s how to keep your teeth clean and healthy while wearing metal braces in Orlando.

 Choose the right products

-Your orthodontist in Orlando will recommend particular mouthwash, floss and toothpaste products that are the best for getting rid of the bacteria in your mouth that can cause tooth decay and cavities, gingivitis and periodontitis, and bad breath.
-Don’t just pick products at random.
+Your orthodontist in Orlando will recommend particular mouthwash, floss, and toothpaste products that are the best for getting rid of the bacteria in your mouth that can cause tooth decay and cavities, gingivitis and periodontitis, and bad breath.
+Don’t just pick products at random, Use a Special Toothbrush and Toothpaste for Braces.
 Some products contain harsh and abrasive substances that can cause damage to your braces.
-You’ll need to select a floss product that will fit between your teeth and along your arch wires.
-Mouthwash with red or green dyes can change the colour of your removable elastics and metal braces in Orlando.
+You’ll need to select a floss product that will fit between your teeth and along your archwires.
+Mouthwash with red or green dyes can change the color of your removable elastics and metal braces in Orlando.

 Brush your teeth properly